 That moment of clarity.
 It’s a feeling of insight, sorrow, anger and a fulfilling flash of realization.

-The channel partner break-up.
-Yes.
 We all know not every (once fruitful) b2b rapport was meant to last.
 Some, of course, may have ended abruptly; others unexpectedly; and the rest—a combination of something long overdue and something you never hope to do again.
-As an experienced vendor, this moment of clarity is important for reasons that go beyond partner referrals and industry reputation—it speaks to your standards, business principles, ethics and understanding to let go.
+As an experienced vendor, this moment of clarity is important for reasons that go beyond partner referrals and industry reputation—it speaks to your standards, business principles, ethics, and understanding to let go.

 But sometimes saying goodbye is a lot more ambiguous than you would expect; sometimes the warning signs aren’t as alarming as they should; sometimes your compassion and sincerity are abused and the idea of terminating a partnership seems uncomfortable and could potentially become volatile.